Nicholas F. Benton: Life and work

-Born in Ross, California, Benton earned a degree in English from Westmont College (a Christian college)) in 1965.
-After college he was a reporter and sports writer for the Santa Barbara News-Press.[2]
+Born in Ross, California, Benton earned a degree in English from Westmont College in 1965.
 He obtained a master of divinity degree in 1969 from the Pacific School of Religion in Berkeley, California.
-He became a contributor to the underground newspaper Berkeley Barb.
-Enjoying the alternative weekly’s freedom to publish on counterculture subjects from women’s liberation to rock music, Benton helped found the Berkeley Gay Liberation Front and wrote the first editorial for the newspaper Gay Sunshine.
+He became a contributor to the underground newspaper Berkeley Barb, during which time he came out as gay.
+Benton was an early member of the Berkeley Gay Liberation Front and wrote the first editorial for the newspaper Gay Sunshine.
+Benton also co-produced a pair of issues for The Effeminist.